David Clayton-Thomas: Blood, Sweat & Tears

-Folk singer Judy Collins heard Clayton-Thomas one night at a club uptown and told her friend, drummer Bobby Colomby, about him.
-Bobby's band, Blood Sweat & Tears, had broken up four months after releasing its debut Columbia album, Child Is Father to the Man.
-Colomby was impressed with Clayton-Thomas's vocal talent and he invited him to join the band.
-They took the reformed group into the Cafe Au Go-Go in the Village.
+In 1968 folk singer Judy Collins heard Clayton-Thomas at a club in uptown Manhattan and told her friend, drummer Bobby Colomby.
+Bobby was looking for a new singer, as his band, BS&T, had three members leave the group just four months after releasing the debut Columbia Records album, Child Is Father to the Man.
+Colomby was impressed and invited Clayton-Thomas to join.
+Clayton-Thomas was one of four members added, bringing the membership up to nine.
+The reformed group debuted the Cafe Au Go-Go in Greenwich Village.

-In his 1974 autobiography, Clive: Inside the Record Business, Clive Davis, then president of Columbia Records, described his initial impression of Clayton-Thomas singing at the Café Au Go-Go:

-He was staggering... a powerfully built singer who exuded an enormous earthy confidence.
-He jumped right out at you.
-I went with a small group of people, and we were electrified.
-He seemed so genuine, so in command of the lyric... a perfect combination of fire and emotion to go with the band’s somewhat cerebral appeal.
-I knew he would be a strong, strong figure.

-Clayton-Thomas's first album with the band, Blood, Sweat & Tears (which was released in December 1968) – despite being self-titled, it was actually the band's second album – sold ten million copies worldwide.
-The record topped the Billboard album chart for seven weeks and charted for 109 weeks.
-It won five Grammy Awards, including Album of the Year and Best Performance by a Male Vocalist.
-It featured three hit singles, "You've Made Me So Very Happy", "Spinning Wheel", and "And When I Die" (on the Hot 100, each peaked at No. 2 and lasted 13 weeks) as well as a rendition of Billie Holiday's "God Bless The Child".
-(Seeking to capitalize on the newfound fame of the singer, in 1969 Decca Records purchased the master tapes of the blues-oriented Roman Records material, dubbed in horns to make it sound more like Blood, Sweat & Tears, and released the album David Clayton-Thomas!)
+Clayton-Thomas's first album with the band, Blood, Sweat & Tears, was released in December 1968 and sold ten million copies.
+It topped the Billboard Magazine Top Albums chart for seven weeks and charted for 109 weeks.
+It won five Grammy Awards.
+Three hit singles were included, "You've Made Me So Very Happy", "Spinning Wheel", and "And When I Die".
+Each of these peaked at number 2 on the Billboard Hot 100.
+Also notable was a new arrangement of Billie Holiday's "God Bless The Child".

+Seeking to capitalize on the singer, Decca Records purchased tapes of the Roman Records material in 1969.
+Decca's producer added horns to make it sound more like Blood, Sweat & Tears, and released the album David Clayton-Thomas!)